ContextMapper/contextmapper.github.io/_docs/tutorials/event-sourcing-and-cqrs-modeling.md

 }
 ```

-You can CQRS-ify the above the above interface by splitting it into two service interfaces:
+You can CQRS-ify the above interface by splitting it into two service interfaces:

 ```text
 Service CustomerQueryService {